 Can I take Communion, and how does it work?

 We welcome to the communion table all who are baptized and believe Christ is truly present “in, with, and under” the bread and wine and that receiving this sacrament brings forgiveness of sins.
 Children not receiving communion are invited to come forward for a blessing.

 Holy Communion comes toward the end of the service.
-Ushers will indicate when it’s your pew’s turn to approach the altar rail.
+Ushers will indicate when it’s your pew’s turn to approach the altar.
 If you choose to participate, join the line in the center aisle, if you choose not to commune stay in your pew.
 If you're communing, the ushers will invite you to proceed down the aisle up to the altar area.
 The first Sunday of the month we commune at the altar rail and the third Sunday of the month we commune at the altar step.
 A more detailed explanation of our communion process is found at the front of each hymnal in the pew.
 So you can check out instructions in the hymnal prior to communing.
 Either way bread is offered (gluten free is available) as well as wine and grape juice with the words of Jesus "This is my body and blood given for you for the forgiveness of sins, do this in remembrance of me."
 Once you've communed simply return to your seat using the outside aisles.